-The Electrolux Restricted Materials List specifies the chemicals that Electrolux classifies as “banned”, “restricted” and “substances of concern”.
+The Electrolux Group Restricted Materials List specifies the chemicals that the company classifies as “banned”, “restricted” and “substances of concern”.

-Through the Restricted Materials List (RML), Electrolux stipulates its group-wide position on chemicals in products.
+Through the Restricted Materials List (RML), Electrolux Group stipulates its Group-wide position on chemicals in products.

 The RML covers all materials and parts of products as well as packaging.
-Compliance is mandatory for all Electrolux operations and suppliers.
-Contact your Electrolux business partner for further requirements.
+Compliance is mandatory for all Electrolux Group operations and suppliers.
+Contact your Electrolux Group business partner for further requirements.

 Download the Restricted Materials List below.